raisaat/Movie-Ticket-Reservation-System/README.md

    2. Auditorium 2
    3. Auditorium 3

-   The selected auditorium is then displayed in the following manner:
+   The selected auditorium is then displayed.

-   12345678901234
-  1..#...######.#
-  2#########....#
-  3......#..#...#

-   The seats are numbered sequentially from left to right and only the ones digit is displayed above each column to make it easier to display the chart.
-The second set of digits from 1 - 0 are for the numbers 11 - 20 and so on.

    After displaying the selected auditorium, the user is asked for the number of tickets in the following categories: